tobyhodges/lesson-sprint-recommendations/during.md

 # During the Sprint

-- **Set up a place for shared note-taking.**
+- **Enable access to documents for shared note-taking.**
+  When possible store all the shareable documents in a central repository or shared drive so they are easy to find.
+  One main document should be created to share links to all the resources that will be used for the sprint.
-  This document should be visible to all participants and persist beyond the end of the sprint.
+  This document should be kept visible to all participants and persist beyond the end of the sprint.
+  Start your event by asking people to sign-in to the shared document by providing names, Orcid identifiers, GitHub usernames, and any other identifiers/handles that can be used to acknowledge their contributions.
+  You can also ask you the participant to optionally provide their pronouns to ensure that everyone is addressed with their preferred pronouns.
 - **Run a "sprint primer" session.** A primer session helps contributors get oriented with the structure of your lesson and its associated repository, the setup required to work on the lesson
   (e.g. local builds to preview lesson webpages), and the communication channels that will be used during and in-between the sprint sessions.
-  You could run this primer session a day or two before the sprint begins, or as the first session of the sprint event itself, before co-working sessions begin.
+  You could run this primer session a week or two days before the sprint begins.
+  This can also be the first session of the sprint event before co-working sessions begin.
+- **Divide co-working sessions with scheduled check-ins** Plan your sprint to have several co-working sessions that are followed by check-ins or report outs to allow contributors to reflect on their progress.
-- **Hold regular, scheduled check-ins** to allow contributors to report on their progress, including what they've achieved, what's blocking their progress, and what they intend to do next.
+  This will also allow them to share what they've achieved, what's blocking their progress, where they would like some feedback and what they intend to do next.
+  We recommend using a web-based shared clock such as [cuckoo.team](https://cuckoo.team/) to keep track of co-working, share-out and breaks.
-- **Record the check-ins.**
+- **Record/document the check-ins.**
-  If technically possible, and provided all participants consent, record these check-ins so that those who could not join can catch up on the latest progress when they (re-)join the sprint.
+  If technically possible, and provided all participants consent, record/document these check-ins (video or written) so that those who could not join can catch up on the latest progress when they (re-)join the sprint.
-  This is particularly important for sprints taking place across multiple sessions/days and/or a wide range of timezones.
+  This is particularly important for sprints taking place across multiple sessions/days and/or a wide range of time zones.
-  If you cannot record the check-in discussions, make sure to take extensive notes in a shareable location.
+  These check-in discussions can end by taking extensive notes in the shared document.
 - **Assign roles for check-ins.**
   To ensure everyone has an equal chance to contribute to the discussion and the sprint,